Error-331/code_tests/docs/bible/links.md

 Godly Priorities - June 15 (we must cultivate a tender conscience and walk in the fear of the Lord);

 The Work of God - June 16 (When we trust in the Son, we are doing the work of God);

+Thank the Teacher - June 17 (Law strips us of self-righteousness; grace and truth came by Jesus Christ; Moses brought us to Christ);